canjs/can-value/can-value.md

 ### Observable derived from other values

-[can-value.returnedBy can-value.returnedBy()] can be used to create an observable value that derives its value from other observable values.
+[can-value.returnedBy] can be used to create an observable value that derives its value from other observable values.
 When the derived values change, the observable’s value will be updated automatically.